JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/137929032-43626ccc-ba85-4076-ae26-34988aba1f5a.png)

 ## GPUs
-Graphical processing units are highly specialised to be fast and eficient for certain tasks like rendering graphics.
-They are made for mass calculations that take full advantage of parallel processing.
-They became more generic and started being used for modelling and analysis.
+Graphical processing units are highly specialised to be fast and eficient for certain tasks like rendering graphics, physics simulations, and training neural networks and data analysis.
+They are made for performing calculations on huge data sets.
+They take full advantage of parallel processing.

 ### Co-processors
 Any additional processor used for a specialist task, working concurrently with the main CPU.
 A GPU is an example of a co-processor